emiyl/dsi.cfw.guide-archive/guide/installing-hiyacfw.md

 2. Power on your DSi
 3. Open the Flipnote Studio application
   - Ensure that the *booting to Calendar mode* is disabled in Flipnote Studio's settings
+  - If you already have another DSiWare exploit installed, open that and skip to Step 16
 4. Select **View Flipnote > SD Card > Select Folder > User > ugopwn**
 5. Click on the note with the red bottom half
 6. Select "Edit"